FerAiwa/ng-score-polygon/libs/score-polygon/README.md

   Check the score-polygon-comparer section for details.

 - Added more customization options for the score-polygon-component.Details in Extra Customization section.

-## Description

-This component automaticaly generates regular N-side polygons for a list of scores.
-This can be specialy apealing to display rated lists from 3 to 12 elements.

-The component is totaly responsive, and most of the the styling is customizable.
-Check the Customization section for details.

 ## Installation